8830211 © Catiamadio | Dreamstime.com

 Success leaves clues

-Mark Hyman, DDS, is a dear friend and mentor, and he consistently reminds dental professionals about our notes in his lectures—our treatment notes should be detailed enough so that any clinician can pick up where we left off.
+Mark Hyman, DDS, is a dear friend and mentor, and he consistently reminds dental professionals about our notes—treatment notes should be detailed enough so that any clinician can pick up where we left off.
 I love to check on the home care recommendations I made at the previous visit to reinforce the importance and proper use of a product.

 I highly recommend using note templates for patients.
 I have one for periodontal maintenance, sealants, pediatric hygiene visits, prophy patients, and scaling and root planing.
 This saves time and allows your notes to be very comprehensive without needing hours to dictate.